How to Build a Pergola Step by Step

 This overview gives you a glimpse of the play by play for how to build a trellis or arbor style pergola that you’ll love for years to come.
 Our border pergolas offer another option for enhancing your backyard living space with a design you can incorporate a hammock or hanging plants.
-This is a pergola DIY for the weekend warrior or a great family project that you’ll remember for years to come.
+This is a DIY pergola kit for the weekend warrior or a great family project that you’ll remember for years to come.

 Overview of Pergola Installation Steps